 Oh, the places your passport can take you.
 That is, if you keep it safe and protected.
-Here are a few tips on protecting your passport, avoiding passport scams and what steps you should take before you leave home in case your passport is stolen.
+Here are a few passport safety tips for your next trip abroad, including how to protect your passport, avoid passport scams and what steps you should take before you leave home in case your passport is stolen.

 Not only does a cover keep your passport in good shape, but a passport cover from another country can be used to keep things low key and to keep people guessing.

 My passport cover is from the Czech Republic; Dan’s is from Turkmenistan.

 Confusion can also be fun.
 On several occasions, we’ve been complimented on our language skills as we’ve waited in passport lines.

 “You are from Turkmenistan?!
 But your English is so good.”

 2. Keep your passport in a RFID blocking sleeve or cover

 Using a RFID blocking sleeve for our passports is something that we've started doing the last few years as hacker technology has improved.
 Same goes for protecting your debit and credit cards.
 It's just better not to take any risks.

 And, the RFID blocking sleeve also serves the purpose of providing an additional level of physical protection for the passport.